paulvaldes/swift/docs/CppInteropability/GettingStartedWithC++Interop.md

 ```

-- In your projects direcetoy, run `cmake` to generate the systems build files
+- In your projects directory, run `cmake` to generate the systems build files // Is this being done in terminal?
+If so, I would explicitly state that //

 - To generate an Xcode project run `cmake -GXcode`
 - To generate with Ninja run `cmake -GNinja`